A Day Without Cigarettes

 Sunday at 3:30 pm

-Last Thursday I go to the doctor.
-He gives me the number for the quitline (1-800-QUIT-NOW) and phones the pharmacy with a prescription for Buproprion.
-He tells me to start the medication the next day.
+Last Thursday I went to the doctor.
+He gave me the number for the quitline (1-800-QUIT-NOW) and phoned the pharmacy with a prescription for Buproprion.
+He suggested I start the medication the very next day.

-On Friday I take my first pill.
-At the end of the day I am surprised - I smoked almost half of what I smoked on Thursday.
+On Friday I took my first pill.
+At the end of the day I was surprised - I smoked almost half of what I had smoked on Thursday.
 By Sunday I was on my last pack of cigarettes.
 At 3:30 pm on Sunday, I extinguished my last cigarette.
 I had no worries.
 This was a choice.
 I didn't have to quit.
-I want to quit.
-After I dropped my son off at work at 5:00 pm, I searched through my cars ashtray for any cigarette butts that might be long enough to smoke.
+I wanted to quit.
+After I dropped my son off at work at 5:00 pm, I searched through the ashtray in my car for any cigarette butts that might be long enough to smoke.
 I found 5.
 I laid the 5 butts on my kitchen table and proceeded to go about my business.
 When I had a strong pull for a cigarette, I picked up a butt and lit it.
 I took a drag and crinkled my face.
 The taste of ashes stuck to my lips and I laughed knowing I would remember this.
 I went to bed after putting away my household ashtrays.
-I didn't need the reminders first thing in the morning.
+I didn't need the reminders first thing the next morning.

 Monday morning I get up, take my dose of medicine and head into the shower.
 When I step out of the shower I notice the smoky smell of the towel.
-I get dressed in fresh clothes - yesterdays clothes go into the hamper!
+I get dressed in fresh clothes and yesterdays clothes go into the hamper.
 I start my day by checking my email and reading the hubs of my favorites.

 I can feel my arm pulling my brain toward the location on the table where I kept my cigarettes.
 I force myself to refocus on my laptop.
 I have a muffin for breakfast - I don't want to gain weight due to not smoking!
 I return to the computer sitting on the table.
 I read, I comment, I send an email or two.
 My eyes dart frantically around the table.
 Nicotine is calling me.